adambard/learnxinyminutes-docs/perl6.html.markdown

 # `is`, for example, is actually a `multi sub` named `trait_mod:<is>`, and it works off that.
 # `is rw`, for example, is a dispatch to a function with this signature:
 # sub trait_mod:<is>(Routine $r, :$rw!) {}
-# (commented because running this would probably lead to some surprising side-effects !)
+# (commented because running this would probably lead to some very surprising side-effects !)

 ### Scoping